 Proper treatment for results

-There are many steps you can take to help prevent or lessen the discomfort associated with dry, dehydrated skin.
+You can take many steps to help prevent or lessen the discomfort associated with dry, dehydrated skin.
 Professional skin treatments coupled with the right lifestyle choices are great ways to begin treating and relieving dry skin.

-- Exfoliation helps remove dulling skin cells while improving penetration of beneficial ingredients.
+- Exfoliation helps remove dulling skin cells while improving the penetration of beneficial ingredients.

 - Emollients (such as Shea Butter) will help maintain soft, smooth, pliable skin and will act as a lubricant, helping to reduce flaking and moisture loss while improving appearance.